mazemasterjs/game-server/README.md

 ## Change Notes

+### v0.9.6

+- /cache/dump no longer aborts if log level is below debug
+- fixed bug in game/get preventing return of game stubs list

 ### v0.9.5

 - Fixed 32 weird conditions that looked like if (someVal === true && !(someValue === false))